exsofy/tcua-itk-trace/docs/CommonTracingPattern.md

 ### Single function call error handling

-If a single function call is evaluated, use ~XFY_TREP~ to get the error code.
+If a single function call is evaluated, use *XFY_TREP* to get the error code.
-Unhadled error value is returned by XFY_TERR
+Return the error value by *XFY_TERR*, if necessary.
 ```C++
 	XFY::ITKString docID;
 	int iFail = XFY_TREP( AOM_ask_value_string( tItem, docIdAttrName, &docID ) );